Kertrix/snap-icons-fixer/README.md

 `curl -s https://raw.githubusercontent.com/Kertrix/snap-icons-fixer/master/fix_icons.sh -o fix_icons.sh; chmod +x fix_icons.sh; ./fix_icons.sh -i`

 # How it works
 I noticed that the path to the icons of snaps were directly hardwritten in the .desktop files.
 Therefore, they don't use your icon theme.
 So I searched and I found that we could directly use the name of the icon instead of the path.
+It just loops through all your snaps apps and change the icon.